Morning brief · 2026-07-14

 CYCLING CTL

-Efficiency Factor (NP/HR) is 1.17 on your last 5 rides vs 1.25 over 8 weeks — the aerobic engine is slipping (-6.4%).
+Efficiency Factor (NP/HR) is 1.40 on your last 5 rides vs 1.28 over 8 weeks — the aerobic engine is improving (+9.4%).
 EF is the truest fitness read here since it needs no FTP.
-The finish-strong gap is the headline: you sustain 1.80 W/kg on 30 km+ rides against the 2.0 W/kg target — 0.20 to close.
+The finish-strong gap is the headline: you sustain 1.83 W/kg on 30 km+ rides against the 2.0 W/kg target — 0.17 to close.
 Encouragingly, power holds up as rides lengthen, which is exactly the durability race day demands.
-Distance is largely solved — longest 80 km of the 90 km leg.
-Pacing is surgy (VI 1.68); on long rides, smoother output will leave more for the run.
-Cycling-specific fitness (cyc CTL 35) is 89% of total load — the block is cycling-led, as intended.
+Distance is largely solved — longest 108 km of the 90 km leg.
+Pacing is surgy (VI 2.53); on long rides, smoother output will leave more for the run.
+Cycling-specific fitness (cyc CTL 40) is 92% of total load — the block is cycling-led, as intended.

 RECOMMENDATION

-Close the 0.20 W/kg gap with structure inside the weekly long ride: 2×15–20 min at ~175 W (2.0 W/kg), progressing to 3×20 min by August — this trains time-at-target, not just distance.
+Close the 0.17 W/kg gap with structure inside the weekly long ride: 2×15–20 min at ~175 W (2.0 W/kg), progressing to 3×20 min by August — this trains time-at-target, not just distance.
 Hold the long ride steadier (target VI < 1.15): smoother power is more economical and protects the run.
-EF slipping under high volume usually signals accumulated fatigue, not lost fitness — check TSB before adding intensity.
 Skip FTP testing this block — EF and sustained long-ride NP/kg are your truer signals.

 🎯 Finish-strong — sustained NP/kg on long rides vs 2.0 W/kg target